-Anyway, that’s the story (assuming you already read the initial story about the first time I was gassed while in the front ranks – that one’s up at Pervert Justice and is linked at the top of this very long non-comment).
+Anyway, that’s the story (assuming you already read the initial story about the first time I was gassed while in the front ranks – that one’s up here at Pervert Justice under the title The Chaos Of Tear Gas).
 That gas can fuck you up a treat short term, but if you aren’t asthmatic and don’t have other breathing difficulties, you do recover.

 Both my BFF/Portland host and I are fine other than a bit of lingering eye itchiness that we weren’t even noticing last night when we got back to her house.
 We’ll be back at the protests again tonight, of course.
 There simply isn’t any way we can let the cops do this and think they’re winning.
 They must never be allowed to believe that violently attacking citizens is the way to win.
 Never.